Shooting injures 18-year-old boy in Spring Garden Twp.

 The victim said while he was running he heard two shots.
 One of the bullets hit him in the forearm.
 He was taken to the hospital for non-life threatening injuries.

-Contact Spring Garden Township Police if you have any information that could help their investigation at 717-843-0851 or through our website at www.sgtpd.org.
+Contact Spring Garden Township Police if you have any information that could help their investigation at 717-843-0851 or through their website at www.sgtpd.org.